aswin-asokan/Kerala-IoT-Challenge/pages/level1.md

 ### Video :

-<iframe width="352" height="240"
+<iframe width="60%" height="100%"
 src="https://user-images.githubusercontent.com/86108610/146636287-d307cc4a-e22b-4290-9088-4a1bad826210.mp4"
 frameborder="0"
 allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Experience :
 _Even though it was just a basic experiment I was excited to do it as it was my first ever hands-on experience using Arduino.
-It was cool and made me more interested in working more with it._
+It was cool and made me more interested in working with it._